-- Ensure that any move to a vehicle miles traveled (VMT) fee to help fund transportation infrastructure takes into account the lack of transportation alternatives for rural communities.
+- Ensure that any move to vehicle miles traveled (VMT) fee to help fund transportation infrastructure takes into account the lack of transportation alternatives for rural communities.

 - Restrict the flow of larger, heavier trucks on our roads and bridges.

 In FAST Act reauthorization, NATaT requests that federal transportation funds be directed to local decision-making authorities, not just state departments of transportation or metropolitan planning organizations.
 Otherwise, those funds will never reach towns and townships where the roads are managed.